-Name of Introducer: Account name (in full): To be completed for applic ants for b ısiness who are co mpanies s, partnerships, trusts or foundations Date of incorporation or registration (if applicable) Registr ration number Place of incorporation or registration (if applicable) Current registered office address (if applicable) Date of establishment (if unincorporated/unregistered) legal jurisdiction (if unincorporated /unregistered) Type of trust/foundation/company Is it a trading entity Yes No Are beare r share No es currently in n issue?
+Name of Introducer: Account name (in full): To be completed for applic ants for b ısiness who are co mpanies s, partnerships, trusts or foundations Date of incorporation or reg (if applicable) gistration Registr ration number Place of incorporation or registration (if applicable) Current registered office ac (if applicable) ldress Date of establishment (if unincorporated/unregisted) ered) nrisdiction ncorporated stered) Type of trust/foundation/co ompany Is it a trading entity Yes No r share No es currently in n issue?
 If no, can bearer shares be issued?
-Yes No To be comp leted for all applican nts for business Nature of activities or purpose and intended nature of business relationship (please provide full description): (for all PEP relationships and, where appropriate, for high risk relationships): Source of wealth (and identify the period over which this has been derived) Account activity Should the space provided be insufficient, please continue using FIC4.
+Yes No To be comp leted for all applican nts for business Nature of activities or intended nature of busine (please provide full descrip ess relation and iship (for all PEP relationships a appropriate, for high risk relationships): Source of wealth (and iden period over which this has derived) tify the Account activity Should the space provided be insufficient, please continue using FIC4.
 In itial of signa tory /ies completing FIC1